Getting dressed for school in the summer over 40 is its own kind of struggle.

 3. Choosing Fabrics That Trap More Heat Than They Release

-4. Thinking All Black Always Works—Even in Summer
+4. Thinking Black Always Works—Even in Summer

 5. Wearing Sheer or Thin Fabrics Without Realizing It